Answers to questions you may have about how we are registering workers during the coronavirus outbreak and how this might affect you.

 We have set up a temporary register for social workers who were previously registered with us and who wish to return to the front-line.
 Find out about temporary registration.

-Will the Register still be opening for voluntary registration by adult care home workers and residential family centre support workers from 1 April?
-Can I still register then?
+Is the Register open for voluntary registration by adult care home workers and residential family centre support workers?

-Yes, the Register will be open, but we realise it may not be a priority in the months ahead.
+Yes, the Register is open, but we realise it may not be a priority in the months ahead.
 Registration is planned to be voluntary until April 2022, but we may give more time until it becomes mandatory.

 We have also recently opened the Register to new manager groups.